 You will also unlock additional character perks at certain character level milestones.
-You can view those milestones by pressing “K” and click the “view milestones” button in the bottom right of the screen.
+You can view those milestones by pressing “K” and click the “view leveling rewards” button in the bottom right of the screen.

 While leveling you will generally want to spend your points on your main attribute, so if you are using melee weapons for leveling, raise strength exclusively and only put points in constitution if you have problems surviving.

 Another secondary form of character progression is the Standings system, which tracks your contribution to any of the faction-owned territories in Aeternum.
-All activities you do in a territory award you with small amounts of standing points, and once you have enough to advance a rank, you can use them to unlock special bonuses that apply while you are in this territory.
+All activities you do in a territory will reward you with small amounts of territory standing experience, and once you have enough to advance a rank, you can use them to unlock special bonuses that apply while you are in this territory.